Azure/azure-openapi-validator/docs/rules.md

 ### PatchBodyParametersSchema

- A request parameter of the Patch Operation must not have a required/default/'x-ms-mutability: ["create"]' value.
+A request parameter of the Patch Operation must not have a required/default/'x-ms-mutability:"create"' value.

 Please refer to [patch-body-parameters-schema.md](./patch-body-parameters-schema.md) for details.